 One of L.A.'s most exciting neighborhoods, Koreatown is home to incredible Korean BBQ, acclaimed restaurants like Here's Looking At You, and vibrant nightlife that's perfect for a birthday party.
 Finding Break Room 86 is an adventure in itself.
 The entrance is on the west side of The Line Hotel.
 Once the bouncer waves you in, make your way through a corridor in the back end of the hotel to this 80s wonderland complete with walls of lockers and cassette tapes, retro arcade games, and vintage vending machines.
 Throw in the occasional performance by break dancers or a Michael Jackson impersonator and you may start wondering if just maybe there is such a thing as time travel.
 If you want one of the private karaoke rooms, book in advance.

 If you're not in the singing mood, stop by The Normandie Club at the Hotel Normandie for expertly made craft cocktails in a sophisticated lounge setting.
-Or book a table at the Walker Inn, the bar hidden inside the Normandie Club that serves seasonal omakase-style drink menus.

 40 is the New 30: Bowling, Man

 Nothing says "birthday party" L.A.-style like the lovingly restored Highland Park Bowl, the oldest functioning bowling alley in the city.
 It opened in 1927 and features the original pin mechanisms.
 But there’s far more than eight lanes here - there are two bars and the kitchen turns out authentic Neapolitan pizzas.
 On Friday night, two burlesque dancers do their thing - Miss Ashley Hayward and company definitely turn up the temperature.